 Dylan's field experience includes, The Goodyear Cotton Bowl Classic, The NCAA Men's Final Four, The Men's College Cup, The NCAA Division I FCS Championship, The Copa America Centenario, Texas A&M Athletics, The Houston Dynamo, AAU Junior Olympics, and Houston Baptist University Athletics.

-Dylan externed at Heitner Legal after his first year of law school and previously worked for Hutchins law, a criminal defense attorney.
+Dylan externed at Heitner Legal after his first year of law school and is currently clerking at Geragos and Geragos.
+He previously worked for Hutchins law, a criminal defense firm.
 Dylan is also a certified mediator.